yassineDevox/nextJs-Essentials/my-app/README.md

 + .eslintrc : file in which we have a link to next js lint rules
 + next.config : configration like allow strict mode
 + tsConfig : typescript configuration
+# How a next app bootstrap
++ strating with _app : func that has 2 params ( component defined into the file page & the props of it )